GuFFy12/R6S-Rank-Role-Bot/README.md

 R6S-Rank-Role-Bot

 Paste r6ru rank bot, using part of src NFS rank bot.
+I stopped wanting to do a project because it needs to take into account a lot of values, each of which needs to be described.
+This is especially true for autoUpdate.

 #
 # ROADMAP